-Creating Healthy, Vibrant, & Sound Communities Through Community Music Groups
+Creating Healthy Communities Through Music

 This is because creativity is important to being human.
 Because of this, we all deserve opportunities to create and express ourselves in ways that also help us feel good.
 As well, we’re social creatures and we need opportunities to feel good with others.
 Making music as part of a group helps meet both of these needs.